benschwarz/developers.whatwg.org/README.md

 I didn't say it was pretty! – But it does indeed work.

-Run `make clean` then `make` to produce the required contents (final output is written to the `output` directory) The contents of `output` are exactly what I have deployed to developers.whatwg.org.
+Run `make clean` then `make` to produce the required contents (final output is written to the `public` directory) The contents of `public` are exactly what I have deployed to developers.whatwg.org.

 If you're hoping to contribute to spec content, you'll need to talk to [Hixie](twitter.com/Hixie), as for styling and display of this content, I'm your man… and this is the repo.